frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table is a central record of patient visits or interactions within a healthcare setting, often called "encounters."
-It documents the key details of each event, such as the date, the type of visit (e.g., inpatient, outpatient), and its current status.
-This table serves as a crucial link connecting the patient who received care, the provider who delivered it, and the organization where it took place, forming the basis for all related clinical and administrative activities.

-The table's connection to `claim_line` indicates that each patient encounter is a billable event that initiates the insurance claim and billing process.
-The presence of `encounter_type` and `status` columns suggests the system tracks the lifecycle of a patient visit, from scheduling to completion.
-This structure is fundamental for patient care coordination, operational reporting, and revenue cycle management in a healthcare organization.
+This table records a specific healthcare interaction, or 'encounter,' between a patient and a provider at a healthcare organization, capturing the date, type, and status of the visit.
+It serves as a central link connecting the `patient`, `provider`, and `organization` for each care event.
+Importantly, these encounter records form the basis for generating financial `claim_line` items, directly linking clinical activities to the billing process.

 Relationships:
 This table references organization, references patient, references provider. and is referenced by claim_line.